wofsauge/IsaacDocs/docs/Entity.md

 Freezes an entity, making it unable to move and attack.

+???- info "Duration infos"
+    The Duration has a maximum of 5 seconds

 ???- example "Example Code"
-    This code freezes every entity in the room for half a second.
+    This code freezes every entity in the room for 1 second.

     ```lua
     local player =Isaac.GetPlayer(0)
     for i, entity in ipairs(Isaac.GetRoomEntities()) do
-    	entity:AddFreeze(player, 30)
+    	entity:AddFreeze(EntityRef(player), 30)
     end
     ```